cccwam/rc2020_electra/README.md

 This repository contains a reimplementation in PyTorch of [ELECTRA](https://openreview.net/pdf?id=r1xMH1BtvB) for the [Reproducibility Challenge 2020](https://paperswithcode.com/rc2020).
 This project was undertaken as part of the course [IFT6268 Self Supervised Representation Learning](https://sites.google.com/view/ift6268-a2020/schedule?authuser=0) at [Mila / University of Montreal](https://mila.quebec).

+The preprocessing process is embedding and cached with the command lines for pretraining and downstream tasks.

+This work leverages HuggingFace libraries (Transformers, Datasets, Tokenizers) and PyTorch (1.7.0).

 For more information, please refer to the associated [paper (under review)](To be added later).

 ## Main results